Nevenall/sufficient-reason/System/Magick.md

   These range from the inconvenient, such as instantly withering plants, to very intense such as being unable to answer a question with anything but full and complete honesty.
 Or continuously vomiting slime.

   Paradox complications can be cruel, typical, ironic or just eerie.
-It sometimes seem to realate to the mage involved, but not always.
+It sometimes seem to relate to the mage involved, but not always.

 ### Backlash